moodmosaic/bookmarks/README.md

 <br><https://twitter.com/PhilosophyPath/status/1544214784857579520>
 * Simple science experiments you can do at home - children will love them
 <br><https://twitter.com/TansuYegen/status/1543534003520770052>
-* Scunthorpe Sans - A font that blocks fuck and other bad words.
+* Scunthorpe Sans - A font that blocks fuck and other bad words
 <br><https://vole.wtf/scunthorpe-sans/>
 * Popping the Crypto Bubble - Stephen Diehl (Adjoint)
 <br><https://www.amazon.com/dp/B0B4B9J4RK>
-* Useful utilities and services over DNS - dns.toys is a DNS server that takes creative liberties with the DNS protocol to offer handy utilities and services that are easily accessible via the command line.
+* Useful utilities and services over DNS - dns.toys is a DNS server that takes creative liberties with the DNS protocol to offer handy utilities and services that are easily accessible via the command line
 <br><https://www.dns.toys>
 * airalo - Stay connected, wherever you travel, at affordable rates (eSIM)
 <br><https://www.airalo.com>